arpitmadhure/BI-customer-value-pred-system/README.md

 The following preprocessing steps were performed before training the model:

 - Removed cancelled transactions
+- Removed invalid quantity values
-- Removed invalid quantities and prices
+- Removed invalid unit prices
 - Removed missing Customer IDs
 - Created a Revenue feature

-- Prepared customer-level RFM features
+Revenue = Quantity × UnitPrice

-## RFM Analysis
+## Customer Segmentation

-Customers were evaluated using three metrics:
+Customers were segmented using the RFM framework.

-**Recency** – Number of days since the last purchase
+**Recency** – Number of days since the customer's last purchase.

-**Frequency** – Total number of purchases
+**Frequency** – Total number of purchases made by the customer.

-**Monetary** – Total amount spent by the customer
+**Monetary** – Total amount spent by the customer.

 Based on the RFM score, customers were classified into: